1

 – Philipp

-Nov 5, 2015 at 18:40
+Commented Nov 5, 2015 at 18:40

 • \$\begingroup\$ Wouldn't that require the server to read the world from memory to make a new signature?
-The point if this is to reduce large SQL requests. \$\endgroup\$ Nov 5, 2015 at 18:45
+The point if this is to reduce large SQL requests. \$\endgroup\$ Commented Nov 5, 2015 at 18:45

 • \$\begingroup\$ @GrantDavis But the server only needs to calculate the signature of the world state once after every change, no matter how many players are connected. \$\endgroup\$